akkipuneet/nodejsapp/README.md

                           ]
                             }

-An HealthCheck is implemented to track the status of our application when it get deployed.
+An HealthCheck is implemented to track the status of the application when it get deployed in our environment.

     $ http://35.227.57.3:8081/healthcheck
       --Response-->